modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 | pure constant | constant |
 | pure, otherwise | parameter |
 | impure | continuous-time |

+Seen this way, the rules about which functions may be called in the body of a function definition ends up being another case of variability enforcement.

 This covers what one can currently express in full Modelica.
 In the future, one might also introduce _pure discrete_ functions that don't have side effects, but that must be re-evaluated at events, even if the arguments are constant.